foundling/blog_posts/midi/midi.md

 ### Interpreting Status and Data Bytes

-A Midi Message, as mentioned previously, is a 10-bit word, where the first and last bits are framing bits used to provide synchronization information over an asynchronous transmission.
-Concentrating on the 8 bits in between them, we can determine whether a packet is a status byte or a data byte by whether its MSB (most significant bit) is a 1 or a 0.
+A MIDI message, as mentioned previously, is a 10-bit word, where the first and last bits are framing bits providing synchronization information over an asynchronous transmission.
+Concentrating on the middle 8 bits, we can tell whether a packet is a status byte or a data byte by whether its MSB (most significant bit) is a 1 or a 0.
 Status bytes have a 1 as their MSB, while data bytes have a 0.
 The remaining 7 bits, which allow values in the range 0 - 127, account for the containing data.

+Before we dive into deciphering the status and data bytes' content, here is the MIDI data corresponding to a middle C played at full velocity:

+    1001_1111 --> status byte for MIDI channel 16
+        0011_1100 --> data byte, key 60
+            0111_1111 --> data byte, velocity is 127

                     ## PART II: The Web Midi API